To those of you already using social media holidays in your social media marketing plan, we salute you!

 International Day of Persons with Disabilities gives everyone the chance to celebrate persons with disabilities, highlight their rights, and also draw attention to the struggles they may suffer.

-As you can see above, Intimately dedicated a post to promote the rights of persons with disabilities.
+As you can see above, Intimately dedicated a post to promoting the rights of persons with disabilities.

 December 4: National Cookie Day #NationalCookieDay